rbrauner/dotbot-dnf/README.md

 `group`   - If the package(s) listed are yum groups, set this to `True`.
 Default is `False`.
 This changes the command from `yum install` to `yum groupinstall`

 `sudo`    - To execute the yum command with sudo, set this to `True`. *Use with caution!
 This option is normally not needed or suggested.* If you are choosing to use the ```yum``` directive in your main dotbot config and your user account is a sudoer you may use this to run only your ```yum``` directives under sudo privileges instead of having to run your entire config with root privileges.
+Default is `False`

 `stdin`   - Set to `True` this enables stdin.
 Default is `False`